bluenote-1577/sylph/README.md

 1. The 3rd column gives the coverage adjusted ANI between the genome and this sample. **This is the main number you should care about**.
 2. The 4th column is the Naive ANI -- what you would approximately get without sylph's statistical adjustment (i.e. if you used Mash or Sourmash).

 Notice the big difference between 1. and 2.
-This is because the reads are only 1x coverage.
+This is because the reads are only 1x coverage. **MinHash k-mer methods like mash screen and sourmash give biased ANI when coverage is low**.

 However, the Eff_cov gives smaller than 1x: this is because Eff_cov takes into account sequencing error.
 Sequencing error reduces the k-mer based coverages (errors can cause mutate k-mers).

 Here are the ANIs computed by [skani](https://github.com/bluenote-1577/skani) between the three genomes: